 The counseling program is the shared responsibility of teachers, counselors, parents, and community members, and should operate with the collaboration of all individuals involved in educating students, including those who assist children with special needs or students who are at risk of dropping out of school or not meeting performance expectations.
-Input from parents and students should be sought in accordance with the school's plan for involvement of the community in school programs.
-All school personnel must follow the Parental Involvement Plan (policy 1310/4002) in regard to parental notification and permission for counseling programs.
+Input from parents and students should be sought in accordance with the school's parental involvement plan-for involvement of the community in school programs.
+(See policy 1310/4002, Parental Involvement.)

+Each year, the principal or designee shall inform parents of the guidance and counseling services available to students.
+Parents will be notified of the right to opt their students out of participation in certain group academic or career guidance or personal or social counseling services of a generic nature All school personnel must follow the Parental Involvement Plan (see policy 1310/4002). in regard to parental notification and permission for counseling programs.
 In addition, school personnel shall annually provide all students in Grades 9 through 12 with information on the manner in which a parent may lawfully abandon a newborn baby with a responsible person, in accordance with G.S.
 7B-500.